yukl-c/HKUST-Scholar-network-analysis/README.md

 # HKUST-Scholar-network-analysis
-HKUST Scholar in Department of Computer Science network analysis with Request and Beautiful Soup
+HKUST Scholar in Department of Computer Science and Engineering network analysis with Request and Beautiful Soup

 Data Preparation
 1. Locate the data: Faculty Profile → Scholar Profile → Publications